AnanyaKumar/lambda-plus-plus/index.md

 # Some Preliminary Results

-We know that a library for parallel program lives or dies by it's performance, so we've taken care to optimize for many types of usage patterns.
+We know that a library for parallel programming lives or dies by it's performance, so we've taken care to optimize for many types of usage patterns.
 Take a look at the following chart: